 The old-school tea toddy made its way stateside long ago but has never gotten the high-octane upgrade it’s been due.
 We ask, when will coffee—the sweet elixir of life—get its chance to meld alongside spices, juice and whiskey like tea?

-This is 2022, folks, and it's high time for the Coffee Toddy—that’s a super caffeinated cup of spiked and spiced-up goodness.
+No time like the present, people!
+It's high time for the Coffee Toddy—that’s a super caffeinated cup of spiked and spiced-up goodness.
 So, we got into the kitchen to right this beverage wrong with a new recipe that’s dead-on perfect for drinking on a winter night in:

 Spiced-Up Coffee Toddy

 - 8 ounces freshly brewed Death Wish Coffee